psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 ## Cascading Style Sheets \(CSS\)

-Styles can override the default way that browsers render HTML, and can contribute a really staggering amount to a web design.
+Styles can override the default way that browsers render HTML, and can contribute a really staggering amount to layout and appearance.
 The advantage of keeping visual styles separate from the core HTML is that they appearance of a website can be easily updated without interfering with the content.
 Styles are defined in a separate markup language called Cascading Style Sheets \(CSS\) that has it's own syntax and rules.

 The simplest way to think about CSS is that it defines various attributes to HTML elements.
 For example you could set certain attributes for all a paragraph elements: font-size, text color, background color, and so on.

-You can define these styles within a`<style>` element in the `<head>` of an HTML file:
+You can define these styles within a`<style>` element in the `<head>` of an HTML file, or within a separate .CSS file:

 EMBED CODE PEN: [https://codepen.io/BenFictional/pen/aWgpbq](https://codepen.io/BenFictional/pen/aWgpbq)